microsoft/msquic/docs/TSG.md

 #### Global URO Knob

-URO can be administratively turned off system-wise from a netsh knob.
+URO can be administratively turned off system-wide from a netsh knob.
 Check by running `netsh int udp show global`.
 If `Receive Offload State` is displayed as `disabled`, then URO has been administratively disabled.

 #### Incompatible Miniport or Medium